- Where does lithium come from? Where is lithium found in North Carolina?

 - Will there be blasting?

-We are required by the state to monitor vibrations associated with our mining activities.
+We will be required by the state to monitor vibrations associated with our mining activities.
 We will locate one or more seismographs at the nearest buildings from our pit in order to measure the impact we have.
 The limits on vibration and air pressure put in place by the state of North Carolina for mining operations are twice as restrictive as those for general construction.

 - Will the blasting process damage houses or buildings surrounding the mining site?